RDannn/DevOps-30-Day-Challenge/Day11-AzureHighlightProcessorTerraform/README.md

 Loads environment variables from .env using python-dotenv.
 Stores key settings such as API endpoints, RapidAPI Key, and Azure Storage details.
-Dynamically constructs the Azure Storage connection string if one isn’t explicitly provided. fetch.py – Fetching Highlights
+Dynamically constructs the Azure Storage connection string if one isn’t explicitly provided.

+fetch.py – Fetching Highlights💻

 Calls the RapidAPI Sports API to retrieve basketball highlight data.
 Uses the requests library to send API requests with predefined headers and query parameters.
-Parses the JSON response and uploads the data as a file to Azure Blob Storage. process_one_video.py – Processing a Single Video
+Parses the JSON response and uploads the data as a file to Azure Blob Storage.

+process_one_video.py – Processing a Single Video💻

 Downloads the previously stored JSON file from Azure Blob Storage.
 Extracts the first video URL from the JSON content.
 Downloads the video from the extracted URL.
-Uploads the downloaded video back to the Azure Blob Storage container. run_all.py – Full Workflow Execution
+Uploads the downloaded video back to the Azure Blob Storage container.

+run_all.py – Full Workflow Execution💻

-Manages the complete process, ensuring each step runs sequentially with built-in retry logic. update_env.py – Automating .env Updates
+Manages the complete process, ensuring each step runs sequentially with built-in retry logic.

+update_env.py – Automating .env Updates💻

 Updates the .env file automatically after Terraform provisions resources.
 Runs terraform output -json to fetch details like storage account name, access key, and container name.